 My name is Sabine Harrer, and I am a games scholar, writer, and experimental game maker.
 I currently work as a lead researcher on White Play, a Hertha Firnberg project studying racial (in)equity in the European Games industry.
 I am also a senior lecturer at the Gotland Game Design Department of Uppsala University, Sweden.

 Previously, I worked as a postdoctoral researcher at the Centre of Excellence in game culture studies at Tampere University, Finland, and as a lecturer in cultural studies and game design at the university of Vienna, the IT University Copenhagen, and BTK Berlin.

-In my artistic and teaching praxis, as well as in my writing, I use videogames as a thing to reframe, challenge, and queer norms around desire and intimacy.
-For my PhD, I led the development of Overcoming, a game that has helped me review 20th century grief literature, and Jocoi which explores loss and attachment to dead babies.
+In my work, I use games as a material to think through and play with societal norms, and ask questions about desire and intimacy.
+For my PhD, I collaborated on Overcoming, a game that has helped me review 20th century grief literature, and Jocoi which explores pregnancy loss through game design.
 I’ve been co-designing games about what it’s like being a lapsed catholic, and how rocks, touch screens, and computer mice can participate in players’ erotic rituals.

 I have presented on these topics internationally, at events like GDC San Francisco, Gotland Game Conference Visby, A.Maze Berlin, and DiGRA Game Studies Conference.